 Crews battle blaze at historic New Orleans home with Mardi Gras ties

-NEW ORLEANS - Firefighters were called to a massive fire at a historic home in New Orleans.
+NEW ORLEANS - Fire officials say a historic home in New Orleans is considered a "catastrophic loss" after a massive fire Wednesday morning.

-The blaze broke out around 8 a.m. in the 2500 block of St. Charles Avenue, according to WWL-TV.
-The family home of the Montgomery and Grace families is one of the places where Rex, the King of Carnival, stops to toast on Mardi Gras.
-WWL-TV reports that the home has been a toasting point along the route for the Rex parade since 1907.

-The cause of the blaze is still under investigation.
-No injuries have been reported at this time.

 February 20, 2019